DnDFriends/Items/README.md

-# Item Tables
+# Items
-The various Item Table and their pictures.
+Items and their pictures.